Feature

 AC charging and DC charge

-Electricity coming from the grid is always in alternating current (AC), but electric car batteries store power as direct current (DC).
+Electricity from the grid is alternating current (AC), but car batteries use direct current (DC), so a converter is needed.
+Faster conversion means quicker charging.

 Onboard charger